 ERP software has made a big difference for many companies in recent years, and it can certainly have a huge impact on your productivity and profitability as well.
 However, even more important than deciding which ERP software to use is the process of integrating it with your business.
-By following the best practices for ERP implementation methodology, you can ensure that your company is fully prepared to use ERP software.
-This way, you’ll be able to get much more out of it.
+By following the best practices for ERP implementation methodology, you can ensure that your company is fully prepared to use ERP software — and this way, you’ll be able to get much more out of it.

 The following steps should play a central role in your ERP implementation methodology: